M. S. in Psychological Science

 - Andrew Miller (BCBA) - Behavior Analyst at Verbal Beginnings

-- Ross Roger - Ph.D.
-Ohio University
+- Ross Rogers - Ph.D. student at Ohio University

 - Chris Sheipe - Data Manager at Ahold Corporation